-Get started by authorizing your VCS with CircleCI and logging in.
-Once you are at your dashboard you can click add projects, which should present a list of projects from your account.
+Authorizing your VCS with CircleCI and log in.
+Once you are at your dashboard, click add projects, which should present a list of projects from your account.
 Click Set Up Project for your Salesforce application.

 On the next page you’ll see right away that our job has failed, but don’t worry!
 That’s to be expected.
-We have not yet added our config file with our integration nor set up our environment variables.
+We have not yet added our config file with our integration, nor have we set up our environment variables.

 Adding environment variables

-Let’s add some required environment variables to this newly added project.
-In the nav bar on the left of the screen, you should see a list of projects you have added to CircleCI with a cogwheel next to them.
+Let’s add the required environment variables to this newly added project.
+In the nav bar on the left of the screen is a list of projects you have added to CircleCI with a cogwheel next to them.
 Click the cogwheel next to our Salesforce application to reach the settings page.

 From there you can click Environment Variable located under BUILD SETTINGS.